Undergraduate Certificate in Nutrition

 Length of program

 The Undergraduate Nutrition Certificate requires twelve (12) credit hours.
 All courses are offered online in fall and spring semesters.
 A minimum grade of C (not C-) must be earned in each course to successfully complete the Undergraduate Certificate in Nutrition.

 |Courses(all are required)||Title||Credits||Term Planned|

 |SHRS N 365||Translating Nutrition: From Theory to Practice||3||Spring|

 Note: SHRS N 265 is the prerequisite course for all additional nutrition courses required in the certificate.
 SHRS N 265 may not be taken concurrently with SHRS N 365 or SHRS N 420.
 After successfully completing SHRS N 265, the student could enroll in SHRS N 365 and SHRS N 420 in the same semester.

 The Undergraduate Certificate in Nutrition serves two student audiences:

 - students preparing for professional programs in the healthcare like nursing, occupational therapy, physical therapy, medicine, dentistry or other health-related fields

 - students interested in improving their own and their families’ health.

-- Courses in the undergraduate certificate in nutrition can be used to fulfill requirements for the BS in Health Sciences.
-If you are interested in this degree, please contact the Office of Undergraduate Admissions.
+- Courses in the undergraduate certificate in nutrition can be used to fulfill requirements for the Bachelor of Science in Health Sciences.
+If you are interested in the Health Sciences degree, please contact the Office of Undergraduate Admissions or your advisor.